For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 5. Add a sense of urgency

-Adding a sense of urgency to your request will help your friend to understand that you are now in a tricky financial situation after lending them the cash.
+Adding a sense of urgency to your request will help your friend understand that you are now in a tricky financial situation after lending them the cash.

 Phrases like, "I'm sorry to ask this, but I really need that money to pay an energy bill by the end of this month", would work well.
-Don't set the deadline too soon, though, otherwise, you could get your friend into a real panic.
+Don't set the deadline too soon, though.
+Otherwise, you could get your friend into a real panic.

 Give them a bit of notice so they can scrape the cash together first.